iuliux/SublimeText2-BackThere/README.md

 ## It does...

+Saves one position for you to return to it as many times you need.

 It is composed of two commands:

 1.  `save_back_there` - Saves the current position of the text cursor in the current window